REVAMP REU Program

 - The transition of basic discoveries in manufacturing science into innovative commercial products and processes.

 REVAMP is a 10-week summer program that is being held from May 18 – July 24 at the Georgia Tech Manufacturing Institute, located on the Georgia Institute of Technology main campus.
 Students work under the supervision of a faculty mentor to complete a research project centered on cutting edge manufacturing science and technology.
 They also receive entrepreneurship training through attending seminars and learning from successful startup companies.
-Click here to learn more about REVAMP research areas.
+Learn more about REVAMP research areas (shown below).

 Benefits Each Student Receives